-Over 40 years, Franklin Brooke-Hitching assembled the finest private collection of English language books relating to voyages, exploration and discovery from the 16th century to the 1930s.
+Over 40 years, Franklin Brooke-Hitching assembled the finest private collection of English language books relating to voyages, exploration and discovery from the 16th century to the early 20th century.
 Together they tell the story of mankind’s persistent quest - over half a millennium - to explore and understand the world.
 Many of the books are unique or very rare, including presentation copies and splendid bindings, and all are notable for being in the finest possible condition.
-The collection also contains books on science, medicine and natural history, with works on the health of seafarers, astronomy, the calculation of longitude and whaling.
+The books cover scientific discovery, medicine and natural history, the health of seafarers, astronomy, the calculation of longitude and whaling.

 This fourth and final sale of the Brooke-Hitching library covers authors Q to Z, with the books ranging in date from 1577 (Richard Wille’s History of Travayle in the West and East Indies, and other countreys, lot 1356) to 1940 (Aurel Stein’s Old Routes of Western Iran, lot 1209).
 As with the previous sales, the sea voyages and overland travels encompass every continent.

 Notable in this sale are superb copies of books relating to the Polar expeditions of Captain Scott and Ernest Shackleton (whose Endurance expedition 100 years ago is currently the subject of many commemorative talks and events).
 Highlights include a fine copy of the Aurora Australis, the first book printed in Antarctica (lot 1137); a deluxe copy of The Heart of the Antarctic signed by Shackleton and members of the Shore Party (lot 1138); Shackleton’s own copy of the Antarctic Handbook which he took to the South Pole in 1901 (lot 1143); and a fine set of the South Polar Times complete in original dust-jackets (lot 1140).